 The most obvious way to prevent ethanol damage is to always use the proper fuel in your vehicle.
 Check the manufacturer's recommendations for your vehicle, and always follow those guidelines.
-There are also additives that you can use in your vehicle to prevent ethanol related problems.
-These additives are easily added to a tank of fuel in your vehicle, and are relatively inexpensive.
-Even the most car unsavvy driver can use these products to help protect a vehicle from damage.
+There are also additives that you can use in your vehicle to prevent ethanol-related problems.
+These additives are easily added to a tank of fuel in your vehicle and are relatively inexpensive.
+Even the most car unsavvy drivers can use these products to help protect a vehicle from damage.

 By using an additive in your fuel system and paying close attention to the types of fuel that you use in your vehicle, you can help avoid costly damage to your vehicle's engine and fuel delivery system.
 You should also pay attention to your car and get it to a repair professional if you see any changes in performance or other issues.

 Check out these related posts

 - Is ethanol-free gas bad for your car?

 - The Major Differences Between Ethanol and Gasoline